 - Only six coins are available for staking (so far), and the fees are extremely high.

 Coinbase is one of the largest cryptocurrency investment platforms, and for a good reason.
 It offers a host of services and products that appeal to the market, and it has a proven secure platform.
 Additionally, it keeps expanding its coverage to more users.

-However, whether Coinbase is right or wrong for you is up to you to decide.
+However, it is up to you to decide whether Coinbase is right or wrong for you..
 Hopefully, this detailed review has made that decision a little easier.